Chef Dennis

 Remove the pan from the heat and let the pork chops rest in the creamy gravy for 5 minutes before serving.
 Serve the Smothered Pork Chops with mashed potatoes and green beans or your favorite green vegetable, and enjoy!

-The pork chops should be fully cooked, but if you’re not sure, use an instant-read or meat thermometer to check that the internal temperature has reached at least 165 degrees.
+Cook the pork chops fully, and if you’re unsure, use an instant-read or meat thermometer to check that the internal temperature has reached at least 165 degrees.

 Why are my pork chops tough?

-The most common reason pork chops are tough is simply that they were overcooked.
-Also, searing them at too high of a temperature can cause the muscle to tighten up and makes the chops tough.
+Overcooking is the most common reason pork chops turn out tough.
+Searing them at too high a temperature can cause the muscle to tighten up, making the chops tough.

 Use an instant-read thermometer to make sure the chops don’t overcook.
 Even an extra minute can make a difference.